 - Resolved an issue that could prevent sending email with some mail providers

 - Addressed an issue that could prevent images from appearing in the News widget

 As for iOS 14 itself, the iPhone 8 and iPhone 8 Plus get most of what the new operating system has to offer.
 That said, the two devices do miss out on a few features which you can learn more about over on Apple’s website.

 Apple’s working on a new version of iOS 14.

-The company’s confirmed a new milestone upgrade and iOS 14.5 is currently in beta testing ahead of a public release later this year.
-It will arrive sometime in early spring.
+The company’s confirmed a new milestone upgrade and iOS 14.7 is currently in beta testing.
+We expect the final release sometime this summer.

 If you skipped iOS 14.3 you'll get its nine security updates with your upgrade.
 You can read more about them on its security site.